samjhill/brickquest/docs/GAME_RULES.md

 ## 🎯 Game Phases

 ### 1. Draw Phase
+- Gain +2 Energy (reset to maximum if you had less)
+- Gain +2 Bricks from shared pool
 - Draw cards up to hand limit (5 cards)
 - Shuffle discard pile into deck if needed
 - Process any "start of turn" effects